Billboard Music Awards nominees, performers and everything else you need to know

 The 2018 Billboard Music Awards are almost here.

-The awards show -- which is slated to feature several star performances -- will take place at the MGM Grand Garden Arena in Las Vegas on May 20.
+The awards show -- which is slated to feature several star performances -- will take place at the MGM Grand Garden Arena in Las Vegas on Sunday night.

 Here’s what you should know ahead of the big event.